Feeshy2/newsletter/README.md

 # Frontend Mentor - QR code component

 This repository contains an implementation of the QR Code Component, originally part of a Frontend Mentor challenge.
-Unlike the original version, this version has been developed using the Haxe programming language instead of relying purely on HTML and CSS.
+Unlike the original version, this version has been developed using the Haxe programming language instead of relying purely on HTML, JS, and CSS.

 # Haxe Prerequisites